Skip to Content

 Here we will answer a few final questions you might have.

 After you dye your hair and wash it to remove the leftover dye, it is recommended to wait at least 72 hours before using shampoo on it.
-It takes roughly three days for the cuticles in your hair to close, locking in the color.
+It takes roughly three days for your hair cuticles to fully settle down after being swollen by chemicals, and for your scalp’s natural oils to build up and protect the colored hair.

 Although it depends on the type of hair dye, dark brown hair color typically lasts the longest.